Zzarek/FoundryHotSeatObserver/README.md

 You may rename the spectator player in the settings

-You may diable camera panning on initiative
+You may disable camera panning on initiative

 You may choose to have the GM control the entire screen by enabling an option where if he clicks on a player token, the spectator activates that token